jmcruz1983/RectSky/README.md

 * Tkinter (Python's de-facto standard GUI)

 #### WHY?
+* Application was developed using my MacBook personal computer.
-Some packages need to be installed manually as they need user consent and admin priviledges, like PIP.
+* Some packages need to be installed manually as they need user consent and admin privileges, like PIP.
-And PIP is dependency installer that we would use to install the missing dependecies, like Tkinter.
+* And PIP is a dependency installer that we would use to install the needed dependencies, like Tkinter.

 ### DISCLAIMER:
-* The application was developed and verified using Mac-OSx, therefore running it the "easy way" would work out-the-box.
+* The application was developed and verified using Mac-OSx, therefore I ensure it works in that environment.
 * Probably the application might work in other OSes like Linux or Windows.
 Application was neither developed nor tested in such environments.
-BUT having the listed python dependencies and running it as explained in the "more elaborated" way MIGHT work.
+BUT it might run having the listed python dependencies installed.

-### HOW TO RUN IT (easy way):
-1. Clone the sources using ```git clone https://github.com/jmcruz1983/RectSky.git```
-2. Run the app generated for Mac-OSx using the terminal and typing ```open ./RectSky/RectSky.app```
-3. The application is generated using ```py2App``` utility.
-See [instructions](https://www.metachris.com/2015/11/create-standalone-mac-os-x-applications-with-python-and-py2app/).

-### HOW TO RUN IT (more elaborated):
+### HOW TO RUN IT:
-Usually Tkinter comes as default in most of Python distros.
+Usually Tkinter comes as default in most of Python distributions.
 In case it is missing you would need to do the following:
 1. Clone the sources using ```git clone https://github.com/jmcruz1983/RectSky.git```
 2. Install Python2.7 using Mac-OSx installer [python-2.7.14-macosx10.6.pkg](https://www.python.org/ftp/python/2.7.14/python-2.7.14-macosx10.6.pkg).
 See [instructions](https://www.python.org/downloads/release/python-2714/).
 3. Download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) for PIP installation.
 See [instructions](https://pip.pypa.io/en/stable/installing/).
 4. Install PIP using command ```python get-pip.py```
 5. Install Tkinter using ```pip install python-tk```
 6. Run the application using ```python ./RectSky/RectSky.py```
-    * You can run the application in DEBUG mode using ```python ./RectSky/RectSky.py --verbose```
+    * You can run the application in **DEBUG** mode using ```python ./RectSky/RectSky.py --verbose```
     * You can check the command line options offered using ```python ./RectSky/RectSky.py --help``` that will print following message:
     ```
     usage: RectSky.py [-h] [-v]